koroltony/Cdev-Board/README.md

-# Cdev-Board
+# C-DEV-Board
-Eagle PCB development board documentation **no eagle files, cause it's proprietary** :)
+Repository to track HW development of NexStream's C-Dev Board